alan-lukowski-pawatech/frontend-recruitment-task/README.md

 - Ask questions if anything is unclear
 - Use modern React patterns (hooks, functional components)
 - TypeScript types are already defined for the Post interface
+- Lodash is already installed - use `import { throttle } from 'lodash'` for throttling

 ## Need Help?